Invest Here

 Regenerating town centres, building integrated town & community hubs

 It will also drive significant investment in the construction sector and in the creation of jobs.
-The redevelopment of Ravenscraig alone has the potential to create 6,500 jobs, deliver 3,000 new homes and generate £360m in GVA for the local economy.
+The redevelopment of Ravenscraig alone has the potential to deliver up to 3,000 new homes, a range of community, retail and leisure facilities, in the region of 213,000sqm of commercial and industrial floorspace, two schools, bringing 200ha of brownfield land back into productive use to generate £626m GVA for the local economy.

 Improving Digital Connectivity